 Two common examples of bad sportsmanship are: conceding an unfinished game; and breaking down a cue during play.
-Both forms of conduct are frowned upon by professionals and have no place in amateur play.
+Both forms of conduct are frowned upon by professionals, and have no place in amateur play.
 All players are asked to allow opponents to finish the game before racking the balls or undoing cues.
 No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a team are excessive.

-Fouls can also provide an opportunity for each member to display good sportsmanship.
+Fouls can also cause sportsmanship issues to arise.
 A foul is a foul and should be observed as such regardless of whether the player believes that they will get caught failing to disclose a foul.
 A professional player will call a foul on himself; likewise, good sportsmanship dictates that amateur players acknowledge when they commit a foul.
 However, it is technically the responsibility of a player, and their Team Captain, to protect the outcome of the player's match.
 Therefore, all players are advised to pay attention to their games and to be aware of when their opponent commits a foul.